QuantumBJump/DiceParser/README.md

 * Currently does literally nothing except spit back the arguments you give it in the form of a joined string
 * This is gonna take a while

+0.0.2
+* parser.py now able to parse single dice rolls of the form "xdx"

 # Dice Notation

 At its simplest, Dice Notation allows you to indicate a number of dice to